listerp/TDD-Tutorial/README.md

 We will be using the Machine Specifications (MSpec) testing framework for this tutorial, I chose MSpec because I like the way the code reads while creating and running the tests.

-To install these packages open up the Package Manage Console and type these commands
+To install these packages open up the Package Manage Console, making sure you are in the TDD.Core.Tests project and type these commands

 ```
 Install-Package Machine.Specifications
 Install-Package Machine.Specifications.Should
 ```

+### Adding our First Test ###

+Before we add our first test lets talk about some conventions for creating our tests.

+From the Machine.Specifications wiki:

+>MSpec is called a "context/specification" test framework because of the "grammar" that is used in describing and coding the tests or "specs".
+That grammar reads roughly like this

+>>When the system is in such a state, and a certain action occurs, it should do such-and-such or be in some end state.

+>You should be able to see the components of the traditional [Arrange-Act-Assert][9] model in there.
+To support readability and remove as much "noise" as possible, MSpec eschews the traditional attribute-on-method model of test construction.
+It instead uses custom .NET delegates that you assign anonymous methods and asks you to name them following a certain convention.

+#### Naming ####